Raises horses and llamas in Oregon and California

-Despite being divorced from him, she is still friends with Richard Johnson, to whom she was married for only one year.
+Despite being divorced from him, she remained friends with Richard Johnson until his death in 2015.
+They were married for only one year.

 Met her husband, Dr. Robert Malloy, in 1974 when he came to treat her sick horse.
 They married two years later in an outdoor ceremony at their home near the Big Sur in California.
 She has two stepchildren.

 Was seriously injured in a horse-riding accident in 2006 and broke her ribs, punctured a lung and had nerve damage.
 She made a full recovery within a year.